PsuAstro497/Fall2022/lessons/week1.md

 ## {{ds_topic}}
 - Read syllabus (after class is ok)
+- Sign up for TopHat (See [instructions](https://success.tophat.com/s/article/Student-Top-Hat-Overview-and-Getting-Started-Guide#accountcreation).
+You do not have to enter a mobile phone number, credit card number or pay anything.
+You can stop once your account is setup and not continue reading once you reach the Attendance section.)

 ## [Lab {{fill lab_num labs/lab1.md}}: {{fill title labs/lab1.md}}](../../labs/lab1/)
 - Read *[Julia Data Science](https://juliadatascience.io/)*: Ch 1-1.2, 2.2-2.3, 3-3.2  (either before or after class Wednesday as you like)